Army Day (India)

-While celebrations take place across the country, the main Army Day parade is conducted in Cariappa Parade ground in Delhi cantonment.
+While celebrations take place across the country, the main Army Day parade was for many years conducted in the Cariappa Parade ground in Delhi cantonment before the decision was made to move the main event to various Army installations and other key cities in India.
+In 2026, the Indian Army made the bold decision to move the parade to Jaipur and into the main roads, officially opening the parade to the general public for the first time in years.
 Gallantry awards and Sena medals are also awarded on this day.
-In 2020, 15 soldiers were presented with bravery awards.
+In 2020, 15 Army personnel were presented with bravery awards as part of the Army Day honours list.
 Param Vir Chakra and Ashok Chakra awardees participate in the Army Day parade every year.
 Military hardware, numerous contingents and a combat display are part of the parade.
 In 2020, Captain Tania Shergill became the first female officer to command an Army Day parade.